Sumner High School Boys Soccer Doubles Down After Historic Season

 The following day, the Spartans took out their frustration on Wenatchee’s Eastmont High School, dismantling the Wildcats 6-1 en route to a third-place state finish.

-In addition to their third-place title, the Spartans returned home having made school history: they were Sumner’s first boys’ soccer team to ever make it to state semifinals.
+In addition to their third-place title, the Spartans returned home having made school history: they were Sumner’s first boys’ soccer team to ever make it to the state semifinals.

 Some Sumner players went on to earn even more distinctions.
 Three Spartans landed a spot on the 4A all-state team, selected by the Washington State Soccer Coaches Association.